fabrigeas/CCEAP/documentation.md

 	[Hiding patterns](http://ih-patterns.blogspot.de/p/introduction.html)
 	describe the core ideas of how secret data can be hidden in network transmissions.
-	While more than hundred hiding methods are known, earlier work by [Steffen Wendzel and Wojciech Mazurczyk.](http://ih-patterns.blogspot.de/p/authorscontact.html) has shown that these hiding methods can be broken down into only 11 hiding patterns.
+	While more than hundred hiding methods are known, earlier work by [Steffen Wendzel and Wojc9l known hiding methods.
-	By learning these 11  hiding patterns, students automatically understand the core concepts of all known hiding methods.
 	Being still in an early stage, CCEAP can already be used to create most of the known hiding patterns for network covert channels

 		Several papers describe data hiding methods to create network covert channels.
 However, no work explains the actual process of